gostevedore/stevedore/examples/06-git-build-context-example/README.md

 ### Git Server
 The example utilizes a Git server with three repositories, each containing the source code of an individual application, `app1`, `app2` and `app3`.
 These repositories can be found in the [fixtures](./fixtures/gitserver/repos) folder.
 Access to the Git server is available via the host `gitserver.stevedeore.test`.
 You can authenticate using either the basic auth method with the credentials user=`admin` and password=`admin` or by utilizing SSH keys.
-If using SSH keys, the necessary keys are stored in the [fixtures](./fixtures/ssh) folder as well.
+The necessary keys are created automatically executing the `make start` command.
 It is important to note that the private key is password-protected, with the password set to `password`.

 #### Preparing the Git Fixtures Required to Execute the Example
 The Git server uses a set of fixed configurations prepared in advance.
 The [fixtures](./fixtures/) folder contains the pre-configured elements such as the authorization mechanisms and the repositories.